casact/chainladder-python/docs/intro.md

 # WELCOME

-`Chainladder-python` - Property and Casualty Loss Reserving in Python
+`chainladder-python` - Property and Casualty Loss Reserving in Python

 Welcome!
 The chainladder package was built to be able to handle all of your actuarial needs in python.
 It consists of popular actuarial tools, such as triangle data manipulation, link ratios calculation, and IBNR estimates with both deterministic and stochastic models.
 We build this package so you no longer have to rely on outdated softwares and tools when performing actuarial pricing or reserving indications.